 Self-doubt doesn’t just whisper, “You can’t.”
 It slowly erodes your belief that God can.

+It makes you question His timing.
+It makes you question your qualifications.
 And it makes you forget that you were never meant to do this in your own strength anyway.

 It’s sneaky because it often masquerades as waiting for “wisdom” or “clarity,” when in reality, it’s hesitation dressed up as holiness.
 So many of the women I work with believe what they need is to keep waiting for clarity, but what they’re really seeking is certainty.
 And here’s the truth — certainty doesn’t exist.
 The only thing certain is God.

+No circumstances.
+No amount of planning ahead.
 Not even being “fully prepared” for what we think might happen can make us certain.

 We can never be sure of anything except this: God is good, He loves you, He is for you, and everything that needed to be accomplished was finished on Calvary.
 Jesus paid it all so we could live free and have life abundantly.